-According to Section 161 of the German Stock Corporation Act (Aktiengesetz), the management board and the supervisory board of exchange-listed compa-nies are required to declare annually that the company has complied, and will comply, with the recommendations of the Government Commission on the German Corporate Governance Code (the “Code”) published by the German Federal Ministry of Justice in the official Section of the Federal Gazette (Bundesanzeiger) and/or which recommendations the company has not ap-plied and/or will not apply.
-This declaration has to be made accessible to the public on a permanent basis on the company’s website.
+Pursuant to section 161 of the German Stock Corporation Act (Aktiengesetz – “AktG”), the management board and the supervisory board of exchange-listed companies must declare annually that the company has complied, and will comply, with the recommendations of the Government Commission on the German Corporate Governance Code published by the German Federal Ministry of Justice in the official section of the Federal Gazette (Bundesanzeiger) and/or which recommendations the company has not applied and/or will not apply.
+This declaration has to be kept available to the public on a permanent basis on the company’s website.

-Brunnthal, March 21, 2019
+Brunnthal, March 16, 2022

 The Management Board

-The Supervisory Board
+The Supervisory Board”